 Domestic and Family Violence (DFV) Prevention Month is an incredibly important time for the community to raise awareness of DFV.
 This May, our team at Act for Kids went absolutely above and beyond hosting and participating in events to raise community awareness, from attending a domestic violence forum, to creating the ‘Stand-Up Man’ initiative, and much more!

-On the 19th of May, Act for Kids teamed up with the Kedron Football Club for ‘How’s Your Home Game?’ – A fantastic day of football and focussing on men and their important relationships, as partners, fathers and role models.
+On the 19th of May, Act for Kids teamed up with the Kedron Football Club for ‘How’s Your Home Game?’ – A fantastic day of football and focusing on men and their important relationships, as partners, fathers and role models.
 The event was a huge success, with all of the football players wearing Act for Kids’ ‘Stand-Up Man’ stickers and standing up to DFV.
 The purpose of the event was to start a conversation, not just about what it means for men to not use violence, but what it means for them to be a ‘Stand-Up Man’, and that it did!

 Our Brisbane North team had the pleasure of joining Beyond DV, DVConnect, BDVS, Save the Children and Minister for Child Safety, the Hon Di Farmer MP at a very wet but worthy Brisbane Lions AFL Game for the Lions Guard of Honour.
 The enthusiastic Brisbane North team, along with Specialist Domestic and Family Violence Practitioners from all around Queensland, also attended Platform 1225 Forum and discussed the intersection of domestic violence and youth homelessness.